xxlokii/Trends-in-the-American-Beer-Market-How-can-we-help-the-declining-beer-styles-to-revive-/README.md

 ## Date story website
-To learn more about our work, please visit our webpage[Let us make the most popular beer!](https://letusmakepopularbeer.streamlit.app/).
+To learn more about this project, please visit our webpage[Let us make the most popular beer!](https://letusmakepopularbeer.streamlit.app/).

 ## Abstract
-In this task, we aim to find out what is the trend in the **American beer market** as well as specified to specific regions.
-We will utilize statistical and time series modeling to analyze the trends and make some predictions, and employ sentiment analysis and natural language processing techniques to analyze consumer comments.
-Through this analysis, we aim to identify key trends in consumer preferences for different beer styles and understand how these preferences have evolved over time.
-Our findings will provide valuable insights for breweries and marketers in the industry seeking to better understand the changing preferences of beer drinkers.
+This analysis aims to investigate trends in the **American beer market**, with a focus on specific regions.
+The study will utilize statistical and time series models to analyze these trends and make predictions.

+Furthermore, sentiment analysis and natural language processing (NLP) techniques will be employed to analyze consumer comments.
+Through this process, the analysis will identify key trends in consumer preferences for different beer styles and show how these preferences have evolved over time.
+The findings will provide valuable insights for breweries and marketers in the industry, helping them to better understand the changing preferences of beer drinkers.

 ## Introduction
-Beer is one of the oldest beverages in the world.
-With the progress of brewing technology, many new brands and styles have been created.
-Meanwhile, a proportion of breweries are still trying to preserve their traditional brewing techniques.
+Beer is one of the world's oldest beverages, a drink that continues to evolve.
+While modern technology has created countless new styles and brands, many breweries still honor and preserve traditional techniques.

-As a significant beer consumer, the United States plays a crucial role in the world’s beer industry.
-Therefore, with the curiosity about beer among Americans, let’s have an insight into their beer industry.
-After some research, we found that the website “BeerAdvocate.�? users are mainly from the U.S., So we retrieved the user data, brewery data, and review data, ranging from 1998 to 2017, from the BeerAdvocate datase
+As a major global consumer, the United States plays a crucial role in the world's beer industry.
+To better understand the American beer landscape, we turned to data from BeerAdvocate, a popular website with a user base that is predominantly American.
+We retrieved user, brewery, and review data from the site's dataset, spanning from 1998 to 2017.

 ## Research questions
 ### 1. Identity the sentiments in users' reviews, and extract high-frequency words to obtain useful information.<br>
-We will investigate the influence of consumer reviews on changes in beer style trends and identify the qualities that the best-selling beer should possess in the eyes of consumers.
-We will also provide suggestions for beer production based on our findings.
+This analysis will investigate how consumer reviews influence beer style trends and identify the qualities that a best-selling beer should possess from a consumer perspective.
+Based on the findings, suggestions will be provided for beer production.

 ### 2. Data Visualization and Choose the popular beers<br>
-We will explore the changing trends in the popularity of the most popular beer styles in the United States from 1998 to 2017, as reflected in the number of reviews on BeerAdvocate.
-We will also examine the changing trends of the top 3 beer styles and make predictions about their future.
-Additionally, we will identify common characteristics shared by the top 3 beers.
+This study explores the evolving popularity of top U.S. beer styles from 1998 to 2017, using the number of reviews on BeerAdvocate as a metric.
+The analysis will also examine the trends of the top three styles, provide future predictions, and identify their shared characteristics.

 ### 3. Suggestions in Brewing Beer<br>
-To investigate the relationship between beer style preference and region, we will examine the trend of beer style preference in various regions over time and generate recommendations for breweries and sellers based on the results.
+An investigation into the relationship between beer style preference and region will be conducted.
+This will involve:

+- Trend Analysis: Examining the evolution of beer style preferences in various regions over time.

+- Data Compilation: Compiling relevant consumer preference data for regional beer trends.

+- Recommendations: Generating targeted suggestions for beer production to assist breweries and sellers.

-In this part, we conducting an analysis of consumer preferences for beer in different regions,then we have compiled all of the relevant data to provide suggestions for beer production based on our findings.
+An analysis of consumer preferences for beer in different regions was conducted.
+All relevant data has been compiled to provide suggestions for beer production based on the findings.

 ## Datasets